Goms4/Market-Strategy-Analysis-LinkedIn/README.md

 This repository contains the winning project from the  AISHWI TECHNOLOGIES hackathon.
 The project is a comprehensive market strategy analysis using LinkedIn as a case study, focusing on job-related metrics, strategic insights, and user preferences.

 ## **Contents**
-1.**Documentation**
+1. **Documentation**
    - Comprehensive project report detailing methodology, analysis, and recommendations.

 2. **Presentation**
    - A detailed PPT summarizing the project's goals, methods, and findings.